SarthakVerma18/Intern-Guidance/Flow_Traders.md

 - Always speak your thoughts out.
 - Try to solve questions **intuitively**.
-- Be very comfortable with **theoretical topics of probability** — basically anything taught in **EEProbab or MAProbab** should be on your tips.
+- Be very comfortable with **theoretical topics of probability** — basically anything taught in **EE Probab or MA Probab** should be on your tips.
 That helps *a lot* in interviews.
 - Don't go **silent** in the interview.
 If there’s any question you feel you don’t know the answer to, you can always try:
   - Asking for **hints**
   - Attempting it anyway — the interviewer will often **guide you**